 - Creations is similar to Inventory, but it excludes assets from the Creator Store.

-The Explorer window displays a hierarchical list of every object and service that runs out-of-the-box gameplay logic for the active place of your experience.
-We haven't talked about places yet, but you can think of them like levels inside of a game.
+The Explorer window displays a hierarchical list of every object and service that runs out-of-the-box gameplay logic for the active place of your game.
+You can think of places like levels inside of a game.

-Experiences can have one or multiple places that each contain all components for that portion of the experience, including its specific environment, 3D objects, and scripts; these components collectively are called the data model.
+Games can have one or multiple places that each contain all components for that portion of the game, including its specific environment, 3D objects, and scripts; these components collectively are called the data model.
 When you switch to a different place, the Explorer window updates accordingly to show that place's data model.

 For more information on how the Explorer window organizes objects in the data model, see Data model.